 3. Close the Door to Unnecessary Sorrow

-For the first six months, my knees caved with sadness every time I got to the stair landing and saw the kids’ bedrooms; smelled their adolescent scents; noticed the trail of towels and books and toys that led from their closets to the bathroom to their desks.
+For the first six months post-divorce in Texas, my knees caved with sadness every time I got to the stair landing and saw the kids’ bedrooms; smelled their adolescent scents; noticed the trail of towels and books and toys that led from their closets to the bathroom to their desks.
 It took me that long not to get drawn into a Bermuda Triangle of heartache, panic, and guilt; only to find myself standing with mute regret in their innocent spaces.
 Eventually, I learned to allow myself the sadness but to shut the children’s bedroom doors on the nights I didn’t have them.
 Their laundry and chaos could wait until I felt stronger.
 I accepted that I was going to be messy and human and unstable for a while, but that I didn’t need to create unnecessary pain and anxiety for myself.
 What I needed was to feel the loneliness, let it wash over me and move forward.
 This is the fundamental rule in therapy.
 Dwell in the pain.
 If you continue to push it away or drown it out, you’ll never move forward.
 Not dealing with the grief now, would have made me a victim and I refused to let my ex-husband and the choices he made have any more power over me.

 4. Be Gentle With Yourself